 Is there a way to append additional accounts to a list?

 The Audit Report should be used to validate data for accounts from an existing file upload or CRM report.
 To add accounts to an audience, please use the Add Accounts button available on the Actions menu in Audience account list in the ABM Platform.

 Will changes made in this tool be reflected in Targeting?

 Yes, any changes made to the makeup of an audience linked to a Targeting campaign (either in the Audit Report or by adding/hiding accounts in the platform) will be automatically be reflected in the campaign.
 Campaign audiences will be refreshed nightly.

-When exporting an audience from anywhere outside of the Audit Report, you will always see the Validated Account information, not the originally input data.
-However, if a customer does want to see the originally Input Account and Input Domain information, the Audit Report link will always be available under the Audience header.
+When exporting an audience from anywhere outside of the Audit Report, you will always see the Validated Account information, not the original input data.
+However, if you want to see the original Input Account and Input Domain information, the Audit Report link will always be available under the Audience header.